KangLiao929/RecRecNet/README.md

 We constructed the first dataset for the rectified wide-angle rectangling task.
 The structure of the original rectified wide-angle image was first optimized by an energy function with line-preserving mesh deformation, as proposed in [He et al.](https://kaiminghe.github.io/publications/sig13pano.pdf).
 And then we carefully filtered all results and repeated the selection process three times.
 The dataset can be downloaded here: [train.zip](https://drive.google.com/file/d/1tUFgMMkSvdGtv7OYP1Z-0HV64suGnjUQ/view?usp=sharing), [test.zip](https://drive.google.com/file/d/1qpnqIYnHOYJQh4p-QdfEKGNvx1w_ekI8/view?usp=sharing).

 ## Pretrained Model
-Download the pretrained model [here](https://drive.google.com/file/d/1y9iTfWCycS3BAFViMsClbur11IY-HgXf/view?usp=sharing) and put it into the ```.\checkpoint```folder.
+Download the pretrained model [here](https://drive.google.com/file/d/1y9iTfWCycS3BAFViMsClbur11IY-HgXf/view?usp=sharing) and put it into the ```.\checkpoint``` folder.

 ## Training
 ### Curriculum Generation
 Generate the curriculum to grasp the progressive deformation rules of rectangling.
-The source image can be from ImageNet or COCO.
+The source image can be collected from ImageNet or COCO.
 Please set the suitable $path1$, $path2$, and $dof$ (4 and 8) and run:
 ```
 sh scripts/curriculum_gen.sh
 ```